Trikos/D2TelegramBot/README.md

 If you don't want to start and stop the D2Bot from Telegram bot just skip step 5 or if you know some other methods to avoid the step 5, please share with me so I can implement it

 Thanks to:
--Kapatona to help me find the function to log .png of item picked up
+- Kapatona to help me find the function to log .png of item picked up

 GatorBot Version 0.2.0